simonesilvestroni/m2m-website/_posts/2020-09-12-producing-bass-remotely.md

 featimage: true
 featimage-name: 'producing-bass-remotely.jpg'
 featimage-alt: Simone Silvestroni in the studio, recording bass
-featimage-width: 600
+featimage-width: 720
-featimage-height: 600
+featimage-height: 720
 canonical: 'https://unlockyoursound.com/producing-bass-tracks-remotely/'
 syndication: true
 syndicate:
   - name: Unlock Your Sound
     url: https://unlockyoursound.com/producing-bass-tracks-remotely/
 sitemap: false
+search: true
 permalink: /work/music-production/producing-bass-remotely/
 ---
+{% include pattern-bandcamp.html size="bc-single" iframecode='<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/track=2478609134/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://sessions.antiquity-music.com/track/the-far-side-of-the-sun">The Far Side Of The Sun by Antiquity</a></iframe>' %}

 The following analysis was written in June 2020, based on my work for [Antiquity](https://antiquity-music.com/) and their single _The Far Side Of The Sun_.
 They are based in New York, while I had been living in the UK at the time.

-{% include pattern-bandcamp.html size="bc-single" iframecode='<iframe style="border: 0; width: 350px; height: 442px;" src="https://bandcamp.com/EmbeddedPlayer/track=2478609134/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/transparent=true/" seamless><a href="https://sessions.antiquity-music.com/track/the-far-side-of-the-sun">The Far Side Of The Sun by Antiquity</a></iframe>' %}

 ## Stage 1: Assessment